 Christian Aid projects should be safe, dignified, accountable and inclusive for people and communities, including all development, advocacy, and humanitarian projects.
 Christian Aid's Community Based Approach to Accountability is built on the 4 pillars: 1) Information sharing: We share information about the work we do in languages, formats and media that are easily understood, respectful and culturally appropriate for different members of the community - especially vulnerable and marginalised groups.
 2) Feedback and complaints: We provide access to safe and functioning complaints, feedback response mechanisms (CFRMs).
-3) Learning and adapting based on feedback received: We use community feedback to inform and improve our work 4) Community participation: We carry out programming that focuses on active, meaningful and inclusive community engagement We aim to carry out community accountability assessments in all our projects which involves focus group discussions with communities to talk about two way channels to share information, give feedback and complaints.
+3) Learning and adapting based on feedback received: We use community feedback to inform and improve our work 4) Community participation: We carry out programming that focuses on active, meaningful and inclusive community engagement.
+We aim to carry out community accountability assessments in all our projects which involves focus group discussions with communities to talk about two way channels to share information, give feedback and complaints, and discuss expected behaviours of staff and channels communities would trust to give sensitive complaints.
 Based on this, channels are set up, feedback and complaints are tracked, responded to and the programme and CFRM is adapted and improved based on this community feedback.
 All projects have at least one channel which is suitable for hearing and responding appropriately to sensitive concerns around safeguarding.